 • Budding;

-• post-harvest period;
+• Post-harvest period;

 • Before leaving for the winter.

-brown spot
+Brown spot

 Signs of the disease:

-• The sheet dries up.
+• The leaf dries out.

 Iodine solution.
 The antiseptic iodine works not only in medicine, it is also applicable in phytopathology.

-Shows good efficiency in the destruction of fungi.
+Shows good effectiveness in killing fungi.

 • Cleanliness of the site - remove weeds, including their remains before wintering;

-• Fungicide treatment (autumn, spring, summer);
+• Treatment with fungicides (autumn, spring, summer);

-By following the agricultural practices adopted for strawberries, you will further reduce the risk of black root rot on the crop.
+By following the agricultural practices adopted for strawberries, you will further reduce the risk of black root rot appearing on the crop.

-Wilt (verticillium wilt)
+Wilt (Verticillium wilt)

-Typical wilt current:
+Typical wilt flow:

 • Leaf spotting - the formation of dark spots on them;